don-demon/NexeLang/README.md

 Nevertheless, NexeLang already provides enough tools to let you build DLL extensions, EXE demons, libraries, and even full applications.

 Stay tuned for updates, releases, and development progress!

+## License

+This project is licensed under the [MIT License](LICENSE) with additional terms for commercial use and liability.
+You are free to build and sell your own software using NexeLang tools.